kevinisbest/fast-neural-style-tensorflow/README.md

 ## Requirements and Prerequisites:
 - Python 2.7.x
 - <b>Now support Tensorflow >= 1.0</b>
+- Tkinter ( for GUI )
+- OpenCV 3.X ( for showing pictures )

+Attention: I modified Tensorflow source code to make sure the program can continue to show the pictures after the session.

 <b>Attention: This code also supports Tensorflow == 0.11.
 If it is your version, use the commit 5309a2a (git reset --hard 5309a2a).</b>